guyuedaxian/NDP-DMP-with-NN/README.md

 ### 2.5 Conclusions

 ## 3, Acknowledgements <a name="acknowledgenment"></a>
-In this project, we use some open souce code.
+In this project, we use some open source code.
 The source code of NDPs approach (Neural Dynamic Policies for End-to-End Sensorimotor Learning) is from: https://github.com/shikharbahl/neural-dynamic-policies/.
 We also use source code of the Deep Encoder-Decoder Networks approach, which comes from: https://github.com/abr-ijs/imednet.
 Also, some third-party source code comes from: https://github.com/abr-ijs/digit_generator.

 ## References